ayush-mazumdar/ayush-mazumdar.github.io/_projects/sdr.md

 ![SDR Cover](/assets/img/projects/sdr/cover.png)

-A fully digital, FPGA-based software-defined AM radio, designed, built, and tuned from scratch.
+A fully digital, software-defined AM radio, designed, built, and tuned from scratch on the Basys-3 FPGA.
 This project covers the complete signal chain: RF front end, custom PCB, and a SystemVerilog DSP pipeline including FIR filtering, demodulation, and DC offset correction.

 ---